Gaziantep: Other

+Pişirici Kastel, a "kastel" (fountain) which used to be a part of a bigger group of buildings, is thought to have been built in 1282.
+"Kastels" are water fountains built below ground, and they are structures peculiar to Gaziantep.
+They are places for ablution, prayer, washing and relaxation.

+Old houses of Gaziantep, the traditional houses that are located in the old city: Eyüboğlu, Türktepe, Tepebaşı, Bostancı, Kozluca, Şehreküstü and Kale.
+They are made of locally found keymik rock and have an inner courtyard called the hayat, which is the focal point of the house.

+Tahmis Coffee House, a coffee house that was built by Mustafa Ağa Bin Yusuf, a Turkmen ağa and flag officer, in 1635–1638, in order to provide an income for the dervish lodge.
+The building suffered two big fires in 1901 and 1903.

 Transportation

 The city is served by Oğuzeli Airport, which has commercial flights to domestic and regional international destinations.
 The city is served by Turkish State Railways which operates the Gaziantep Railway Station in the city centre.

 Gaziantep has a three line light rail system called the Gaziantep Tram.
 The Gaziantep Tram consists of three lines, is 35 km long and carries 75,000 passengers daily.
 The system opened in 2011 and was extended in 2012 and 2014.

 Gaziray is a commuter rail line serving Gaziantep, Turkey.
 Being 25 km (16 mi) long, the line is the fourth largest commuter rail system in the country.
 The system is also a part of major upgrades along the Mersin-Adana-Osmaniye-Gaziantep railway corridor.
 There are a total of 16 stations on the 25.532 kilometres (15.865 mi) long Gaziray line, two of which are underground, all of which are suitable for disabled access.